halfbakedcookie/halfbakedcookie.github.io/_posts/2015-07-19-JavaScript Variable Scoping and Hoisting.md

 > being there by default.
 > The following [fiddle](http://jsfiddle.net/vcjL9xyd/7/) illustrates how this works.

-Seeing as I'm not that brilliant, I pulled information from a few other places and they are listed below.
+Seeing as I'm not that brilliant, I pulled information from a few places and they are listed below.

 References :

  1. http://www.sitepoint.com/demystifying-javascript-variable-scope-hoisting
  2. http://www.adequatelygood.com/JavaScript-Scoping-and-Hoisting.html